vickyadrii/ecommerz-client/README.md

 ├───layouts     # app layouts.
 ├───lib         # Utility functions.
 ├───pages       # All pages.
+├───routes      # Routes for the app.
-├───routes     # All routes (Public, Private and a guard) ├───types       # Put in typescript types and interfaces.
+├───types       # Put in typescript types and interfaces.
 ```